 Links to your website remain an extremely important Google ranking factor.
 Studies show that the number of domains linking to a page correlated with rankings more than any other factor, making obtaining links a very important piece of your SEO puzzle.

-Links shows Google that your website has authority and trust on a particular topic, and is therefore deserving to rank.
+Links shows Google that your website has authority and trust on a particular topic and therefore deserves to rank higher.

 7. Monitor Your Ranking Gains

-You need to track your SEO campaign by reading data.
-The best source for this is the platforms that Google provides, Google Analytics and Google Search Console.
+You need to track your SEO campaign by looking at data and analysing what it means.
+Google has a number of tools for doing that such as Google Analytics and Google Search Console.

 Google Search Console